 Panel Presentation: “Sustainable Solutions for Water Issues in Uganda and Rwanda.”
 Spilling Hope Film Presentation, Seattle, WA May 21, 2011.

 Visiting Scholar Presentation: “Social Enterprise and New Directions in Environmental Justice.”
 Creation Care Study Center, Belize, January 2011.

 Ethnographic film: “Native Truth,” a film project I produced and directed, examines the interplay between traditional art and narrative, and contemporary expressions of Christian spirituality among Northwest First Nations peoples.
 Released June 2010.
 (Disk included in this portfolio.)

 Film and Workshop: “Responsible Consumerism: Buying Slave-Free.”
 Presented at Freedom Initiative’s annual Unbound Conference, Seattle, April 16,17 2010.
 Included a film I created with my research team called “Everyday Justice: Buying Slave-Free.”
 (Disk included in this portfolio.)

 Paper Presentation: “Theology from the Grounds Up: A Case Study of Camano Island Coffee Roasters.”
-Co-written and presented with Dr. Brad Embry at the Faith and Humanities conference, Northwestern University, Kirkland, WA, March 18-19, 2010.
+Co-written and presented with Dr. Brad Embry at the Faith and Humanities conference, Northwest University, Kirkland, WA, March 18-19, 2010.